WOXY

-WYDB (94.5 FM) is a commercial radio station broadcasting an oldies radio format.
+WOXY (94.5 FM) is a commercial radio station broadcasting an oldies radio format.
 Licensed to Englewood, Ohio, the station serves the Dayton metropolitan area.
-It is owned and operated by the Delmarva Educational Association, with studios and offices on North High Street in Columbus, Ohio.
+It is owned and operated by Radioactive, LLC, which is owned by former Jacor Communications and iHeartMedia executive Randy Michaels.

-WYDB has an effective radiated power (ERP) of 3,600 watts, using a directional antenna.
+WOXY has an effective radiated power (ERP) of 3,600 watts, using a directional antenna.
 The transmitter is on Trinity Church Road near Shiloh Springs Road in Dayton.

-Previous Talk Programming

-Most of WYDB's previous talk programming came from Salem Radio Network syndicated shows, including Hugh Hewitt, Dennis Prager, Sebastian Gorka, Mike Gallagher, Charlie Kirk, Eric Metaxas, Brandon Tatum and Bruce Hooley.
-It also carried Mark Levin, Lars Larson and "This Morning, America's First News with Gordon Deal."